wagov/WASOCWorkbooks/README.md

 # WASOC Workbooks - How to deploy the workbooks into an Azure Sentinel Workspace
-This process is for the *manual* deployment of **Azure Workbooks** to your Azure Sentinel workspace.
+This process is for the *manual* deployment of **Azure Workbooks** to an Azure Sentinel workspace.
 This will allow for workbooks to appear in the workbook gallery.

 ## Step-1: Copy the code from WASOCWorkbooks